awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 **Important**
  Aurora has two generations of serverless technology, Aurora Serverless v2 and Aurora Serverless v1\.
 If your application can run on MySQL 8\.0 or PostgreSQL 13, we recommend that you use Aurora Serverless v2\.
 Aurora Serverless v2 scales more quickly and in a more granular way\.
 Aurora Serverless v2 also has more compatibility with other Aurora features such as reader DB instances\.
 Thus, if you're already familiar with Aurora, you don't have to learn as many new procedures or limitations to use Aurora Serverless v2 as with Aurora Serverless v1\.
  You can learn about Aurora Serverless v2 in [Using Aurora Serverless v2](aurora-serverless-v2.md)\.

+## Region and version availability<a name="aurora-serverless-v1-Availability"></a>

+Feature availability and support varies across specific versions of each Aurora database engine, and across AWS Regions\.
+For more information on version and Region availability with Aurora and Aurora Serverless v1, see [Aurora Serverless v1](Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV1.md)\.

 ## Advantages of Aurora Serverless v1<a name="aurora-serverless-v1.advantages"></a>